Ragusa Sicily, Italy Travel Guide

 Early mornings or late afternoons in shoulder seasons offer softer light and fewer crowds.

-Low season or early shoulder season visits minimize tourist numbers.
+Low season or early shoulder season visits minimize number of visitors.

 Citizens of countries like the U.S., Canada, Australia, UK, and New Zealand may enter Italy for tourism or business for up to 90 days within a 180-day period without a visa.
 This visa-free entry concerns all countries within the Schengen zone.

 Travelers from countries outside the visa-waiver program must secure a Schengen visa (Type C) at the Italian embassy or consulate in their home country before travel.
-The application typically covers a detailed form, supporting documents, and often an interview.
+The application typically covers a detailed form, documents that support your claim, and often an interview.

 Costs vary significantly with your travel approach.